apache/gravitino/docs/how-to-use-gvfs.md

       </property>
     ```

-## How to use the Gravitino Virtual File System
+## How to use the Apache Gravitino Virtual File System

 First make sure to obtain the Gravitino Virtual File System runtime jar, which you can get in
 two ways: